Sister city: Twinning beyond cities and towns

 Not only cities and towns, but also provinces, states, territories, and regions enter into twinning agreements.
 For example, the Canadian province of Alberta has "sister province" agreements with Gangwon, South Korea (since 1974), Hokkaido, Japan (since 1980), Heilongjiang, China (1981), Jalisco, Mexico (1999), Ivano-Frankivsk, Ukraine (2004), Lviv, Ukraine (2005), Guangdong, China (2017), and California, United States (2018), as well as policy-oriented (as opposed to economic and cultural) agreements with Nevada, United States (since 2013), Missouri, United States (2015), and Texas, United States (2018).
+The province of Punjab in Pakistan and California are another such pair, having signed a "sister province" agreement in 2023 for the promotion of economic and cultural relations.